DiffMI: Breaking Face Recognition Privacy via Diffusion-Driven Training-Free Model Inversion: Experimental Settings

-Since model inversion attacks optimize directly against a specific recognition model, outputs may overfit, appearing successful due to adversarial artifacts.
+\textbf{F. Evaluation Protocol.} Since model inversion attacks optimize directly against a specific recognition model, outputs may overfit, appearing successful due to adversarial artifacts.
 We treat such overfitting as failure.
 To robustly assess privacy risk and reduce model-specific bias, we report \emph{average cross-model accuracy over both target and non-target models}.

 As described earlier, we evaluate four face recognition models.
 In each attack instance, one model serves as the \emph{target} (\ie used for optimization), while the remaining three act as \emph{non-target} models to test generalization.
 This setup assesses whether identity leakage transfers across architectures.